DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

 Use the `--config` command-line argument to specify the configuration file.

-If you either omit any keys in the specified configuration file or omit the `--config` command-line argument, the converter uses the keys in the default [`dmtf-config.json`](dmtf-config.json#L1 "dmtf-config.json#L1") configuration file.
+If you omit either any keys in the specified configuration file or the `--config` command-line argument, the converter uses the keys in the default [`dmtf-config.json`](dmtf-config.json#L1 "dmtf-config.json#L1") configuration file.

 The configuration keys are: